sharpchen/Eva-Theme.nvim/CONTRIBUTING.md

 # Contributing to `Eva-Theme.nvim`

 PRs are welcomed if there's any issue about highlighting and options.
 The following guide shows you how to get your PR implemented in a recommended way.

-> **It's recommended to create a issue before you fix a bug or implementing a new feature**
+If you're contributing for a new feature, please open an issue before you push.

 ## Color semantics